-Recently I’ve been investigating how to add a “Donate Now” feature to four different non-profit websites which I help maintain.
+I’ve added “Donate Now” features to four different non-profit websites which I help maintain.
 One is a church, another is a local soup kitchen ministry, another is a school for the disabled, and the fourth is rotation.org -the free Sunday School lessons site.

 First: Paypal.
 You simply sign up, fill out a form and they generate some code which you can paste into your website code.
-Paypal has several competitors, such as Google Checkout.
-Most are very similar.
 If you’re a non-profit, they take a certain percentage of every transaction (typically 2.5%), plus a per transaction fee (typically 30 cents a transaction).
-This is pretty standard for all creditcard transactions.
-To learn more go to https://www.paypal.com/cgi-bin/webscr?cmd=_donate-intro-outside
+Charging a fee is standard for all creditcard options and transactions.
+To learn more go to https://www.paypal.com/us/webapps/mpp/donations

 There are many other web companies willing to set you up with a “Donate Now” button, but while their transaction fees are competitive, they often ALSO charge you a one-time set-up fee of anywhere from $50 to $250.
 Paypal doesn’t charge a set up fee for non-profits.

 The second option I want to recommend is www.NetworkforGood.org.
+Mnay churches use them to manage their online donations.
 This non-profit company offers two ways to let people donate to your cause: 1) Immediately through their webform, or 2) Through a custom form you can get from them (for a setup fee).
-The first time YOU go to their website, you need to perform a SEARCH for your organization.
+The first time YOU go to their website, you need to perform a SEARCH for your non-profit organization so they can verify who you are.
 Look for the “Support Any Charity” option on their Home page.

 There are similar non-profits on the web.
 Wouldn’t it be great if your DENOMINATION created an organization to manage this process to save costs and support things like missions?